 6. Stir-fry the vegetables:

-- In the same wok, heat 1 tablespoon oil.
+- In the same wok, heat 1 tablespoon of cooking oil.
 Add onion and cabbage.
 Stir-fry for 1 minute until slightly tender.
 Add garlic and cook until fragrant.
 Remove and set aside.

 7. Combine everything: